alialhasnawi/processing-twitch/README.md

 2. An OAuth token for your Twitch account.
 OAuth tokens can be generated easily at [this link](https://twitchapps.com/tmi/)

 ### Example
-The following processing sketch displays the most recent chat message in a Twitch channel.
+The following Processing sketch displays the most recent chat message in a Twitch channel.
 ```java
 import com.alialhasnawi.twitch.*;